 Relevance.
 It may seem obvious, but it is important to address a topic that really matters.
 As a researcher you should be able to explain to other people why your topic matters—as if you were applying for a large amount of money to perform the research.
 A grant agency will not support a project unless they are convinced there will be interesting, useful outcomes.
 Perhaps the most important research topics of all, at least from a human-rights perspective, are those with life-and-death implications for millions or even billions of people.
 The world would be a better place if more people academics applied this criterion.
 Your paper should in any case address an issue that is important for many people.
 For example, a musicologist might analyze the work of a long-forgotten composer—learning on the way about the social, cultural and historical context of the composition, which is also interesting outside musicology.
 Another criterion is the history of your topic.
 If you know that people have been addressing the same problem for a long time, and you think you have a useful new angle, that is a good reason to address it.
 You are at least likely to get an appreciative audience.
 Perhaps you have good reason to think people in the future will consider your topic important, even if they do not yet think it is important today.

 Clarity and directness.
-A good academic essay or theoretical paper is not self-gratifying, important sounding blabla.
+A good academic essay or theoretical paper is not self-gratifying, important sounding “blabla”.
 Instead, it is written in a clear and honest fashion, striking a good compromise between clear everyday language and more rigorously defined academic terminology.
 The text is written with a given group of readers in mind - often the author's peers, researchers in the same area in other places.
 The writing style should help the target readers understand the material quickly and easily.
 That gives them the power to criticize it, come up with alternative ideas, and test those ideas in some kind of hermeneutic or empirical process.
 Good academics are generally open to criticism of this kind (e.g. in peer-review procedures), and many even go out of their way to get it.
 Poor academics may develop unnecessarily complex or unclear terminology or arguments in an attempt to “blind their audience with science” and in that way to hinder criticism by their peers or students.
 Karl Popper’s principle of falsification is relevant here.
 If it is not logically possible to falsify or disprove a theory, it unlikely to be true.
 Therefore, the idea in question is not even a “theory”.
 For example, you cannot disprove the existence of an invisible ghost behind you: the invisible-ghost theory cannot be falsified.
 Therefore, it should not be regarded as a scientific theory.
 In practice, a theory may be regarded as “valid” if counterarguments exist and can be convincingly refuted (rebuttal), based on clear observation, a reliable evidence, or logical argument.

 A theory that is expressed in clear language is not necessarily more likely to be true.
 However, clear language facilitates open critical discussion, so the process of trying and failing to disprove the theory (formulating falsifications and rebuttals) is more likely to come to a clear conclusion in the subjective interpersonal world of research.
 Therefore, it is important to express your ideas clearly and concisely.
 Truth distortion (aka bullshitting) is very common in academe, and one of the most important things that students should learn at university is how to spot it and avoid it.